uptightsuperlabs/VolvoDIMLib-memfixes/README.md

-This is rewoork of https://github.com/andrewgabler/VolvoDIMLib volvdimlibrary
+This is rework of https://github.com/andrewgabler/VolvoDIMLib volvdimlibrary

 reworked things/added